Links on SoundGuys may earn us a commission. Learn more.

 How long is the Olive Pro battery life?

-The advertised battery life is 7 hours per charge, totalling 20 hours with the case.
+The advertised battery life is 7 hours per charge, totaling 20 hours with the case.
 Our casual tests with mixed use of streaming audio and boosting of external audio, came very close to seven hours of battery life per charge.
-During our controlled battery test, the hearing aids stopped playing after 4 hours and 3 minutes, even though the batteries still had juice.
-We’ll update this section after re-running the test.
+During our controlled battery test, the hearing aids stopped playing after 5 hours and 50 minutes.

 It’s good that the predicted battery life is close to reality, but it doesn’t mean it’s great.
 On a single charge, the Olive Pro lasts longer than the AirPods Pro.
 If it was serious about being a hearing aid, however, it should probably last you through an entire day.